 Broome has a colourful history dominated by the pearling trade.
 However the riches from the pearl beds did not come cheap and the town’s Japanese cemetery is the resting place of many divers who lost their lives working in the industry.
 Broome was also attacked by Japanese aircraft in March 1942, resulting in 88 deaths.

-Moulded by a turbulent history, Broome is now a mix of the old and the new; Chinatown’s historical buildings and the beautiful Kimberley architecture mix with the vibrant modern town that Broome has become.
+Shaped by a turbulent history Broome is now a mix of the old and the new; Chinatown’s historical buildings and the beautiful Kimberley architecture mix with the vibrant modern town that Broome has become.
 Its diversity has also created a fantastic blend of wonderful local style cuisine and unique characters.

 Broome’s famous Cable Beach is a 22 kilometre-long stretch of pure white sand, turquoise water, set against spectacular Indian Ocean sunsets.
 Cable Beach with its gentle rolling waves is perfect for swimming, sunbathing and sunsets.

 Broome also offers many other attractions.
 Visit Gantheume Point to see dinosaur footprints reputed to be 130 million years old, take in a movie at the longest running outdoor cinema in the world – Sun Pictures or visit the pearl stores in Chinatown.

 For more information about the wider Kimberley region, including driving distances, calendar of events and school holiday dates, please see our Kimberley Guide.

 Broome accommodation offers luxury escapes with accommodation options from luxury resorts, spacious apartments and boutique style hotels.